AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

 happens inside the loop (or more precisely: what we learn) along the execution.
-Here, this formula indicates that at each iteration of the loop, we know that for each memory location between 0 and the next location to visit (`i` excluded), the memory location contains a value different of the element we are looking for.
+Here, this formula indicates that at each iteration of the loop, we know that for each memory location between 0 and the next location to visit (`i` excluded), the memory location contains a value different from the element we are looking for.

 The proof obligation associated to the preservation of this invariant is a bit